Amenemhat II: Sole reign

+Annals of Amenemhat II

-The most important record for Amenemhat's early reign is on fragments of the so-called Annals of Amenemhat II unearthed at Memphis (later reused during the 19th Dynasty).
+At Memphis, fragments of the so-called Annals of Amenemhat II is the most important record of his early reign (later reused during the 19th Dynasty).
 It provides records of donations to temples and, sometimes, of political events.
-Among the latter, there is a mention of a military expedition into Asia, the destruction of two cities – Iuai and Iasy – whose location is still unknown, and the coming of tribute-bearers from Asia and Kush.
+It contains mention of a military expedition into Asia, the destruction of two cities – Iuai and Iasy – whose locations remain unknown, and the coming of tribute-bearers from Asia and Kush.

+Mining expeditions

+Under Amenemhat II several mining expeditions are known: at least three in the Sinai, one in the Wadi Gasus (year 28), and one in search for amethysts in the Wadi el-Hudi.

+Monuments

-Under Amenemhat II several mining expeditions are known: at least 3 in the Sinai, one in the Wadi Gasus (year 28) and one in search for amethysts in the Wadi el-Hudi.
-He is known to have ordered building works at Heliopolis, Herakleopolis, Memphis, in the Eastern Delta, and rebuilt a ruined temple at Hermopolis.
-There are some mentions of the building of a "First temple" but it is still unclear what it should have been.
-A well-known finding associated with Amenemhat II is the Great Sphinx of Tanis (Louvre A23), later usurped by many other pharaohs.
-He is also named on the boxes of a treasure of silver objects found under the temple of Montu at Tod: notably, many of these objects are not of Egyptian workmanship but rather Aegean, evidencing contacts between Egypt and foreign civilizations in the Middle Kingdom.
-Many private stelae bears Amenemhat's cartouches – and sometimes even his regnal years – but are of little help in providing useful information about the events of his reign.
+Amenemhat II is known to have ordered building works at Heliopolis, Herakleopolis, Memphis, in the Eastern Delta, and to have rebuilt a ruined temple at Hermopolis.
+There are some mentions of the building of a "First Temple", but its identity remains unclear.
+A well-known finding associated with Amenemhat II is the Great Sphinx of Tanis (Louvre A23), later usurped by many other kings.
+He is also named on the boxes of a treasure of silver objects found under the temple of Montu at Tod: notably, many of these objects are not of Egyptian workmanship, but rather are Aegean, evidencing contacts between Egypt and foreign civilizations in the Middle Kingdom.
+Many private stelae bear Amenemhat's cartouches – and sometimes even his regnal years – but are insufficient to provide useful information about the events of his reign.

+Succession

+Amenemhat II and his successor Senusret II shared a brief coregency.
+At Konosso, the stela of Hapu explicitly states that the two kings ruled together for a period and it equates regnal Year 3 of Senusret II with regnal Year 35 of Amenemhat II.
+Unlike most of the known double-dated monuments, this is the only unquestionable example from the Middle Kingdom.

+His highest attestation is "Year 35 of Amenemhat II" found on the stela of Hapu.